 Tips for moving baby into own room

 This write-up is loaded with tips for moving the baby into its room.
 You might want to hold to a cup of coffee as you ride through the different aspects of this article to know about this transition process.
-So let’s start with these incredibly simple tricks.
+So let’s start with these effortless tricks.

 1. Provide a safe sleep area